Learn more about the importance of this river system and how it effects millions of people downstream

 The Upper Missouri Watershed Alliance (UMOWA) is a 501 (c) (3) non-profit conservation organization created in 2014 by local citizens concerned for the health and future of the Upper Missouri Watershed.
 UMOWA was founded on the premise of collecting, validating and publishing scientific data that has a direct bearing on the health of this river.
 Additionally, UMOWA undertakes projects to preserve, enhance and protect this river system.

-UMOWA’S main accomplishment in its brief six years of existence has been to raise awareness of the critical issues impacting the future of this vital watershed.
+UMOWA’S main accomplishment in its seven years of existence has been to raise awareness of the critical issues impacting the future of this vital watershed.
 Concerns such as the introduction of aquatic invasive species, increased levels of nutrients (nitrogen and phosphorous) potentially influencing excessive aquatic plant growth, and degradation of streambanks are being aggressively addressed by UMOWA.

 You can also mail a check to: